sotirismorf/GitHashingExercise/README.md

-# This repo is an exercise an Operating Systems course
+# Exercise for my Operating Systems course

 This repo contains a script that takes in an input and generates a hash using the sha256 algorithm.